spiffe/helm-charts/project/glossary.md

 : A use of the Helm Charts to describe a single SPIRE cluster.

 **Deployment Type**
-: One of three supported deployments of the template: Standalone, Primary, or Secondary.
+: One of three supported deployments of the charts: Standalone, Primary, or Secondary.

 **Federation**